Zhanlwen0410/Bunseki/README.md

 ```
 python scripts/smoke_api.py
 ```

-## MIPVU Pipeline

-### How metaphor detection works

-1. **L1 — Basic sense lookup:** JMdict gloss + static WordNet→USAS mapping provides a basic meaning and source domain label for each content word.
-2. **L2 — Semantic adjudication:** The SemanticPipeline scores candidate domains via vector similarity; if vector search fails, it falls back to MRW-based candidates.
-3. **MRW distance:** BERT embeddings encode the basic meaning and the context sentence; cosine distance between them measures metaphorical divergence.
-Each POS tag has its own threshold (e.g., 名詞=0.35, 動詞=0.25).
-4. **L3 — LLM MIPVU (when configured):** For tokens exceeding the MRW threshold, the LLM confirms the metaphor, refines the source domain, and identifies the target domain.
-All prompts are multiple-choice (A/B/C) to prevent hallucination.
-Results are cached via MD5.

 ### Output fields

 Each token includes: `domain_code`, `mrw_distance`, `is_metaphor_candidate`, `is_metaphor`, `source_domain`, `target_domain`, `target_domain_label`, `mipvu_path`, `confidence`, `pipeline_source`